 Should Christian women cover their hair?
 It seems like that is what Paul is saying in 1 Corinthians 11:1-15.
 However cultural context reveals that there is more to this.

 In the 1st-century story “Acts of Paul and Thecla,” a woman named Thecla is thinking about cutting her hair short.
 Another 1st-century writing called the Acts of Phillip features a woman called Charitine who has forsaken marriage and to disclose this publicly she wears men’s clothing.
-It seems there was accustomed to not following cultural sex customs for clothing and hairstyle in order to reject marriage.
-This concept may apply to the men of Corinth who were letting their hair grow out as well.
-In 1 Cor.
-11:14-15, Paul makes it clear that he is against that idea.
+It seems there a practice was developed to reject cultural sex customs for clothing and hairstyle in order to reject marriage.
+This concept may apply to the men of Corinth who were letting their hair grow out as well (1 Cor 11:14).

-As stated above hair covering was not required or common among gentiles, however, some communities like Jews often had their own customs separate from the mainstream culture.
-For hair-covering communities in the 1st century, it appears to be that this is only expected of MARRIED women.
-In 1 Corinthians 11:3, it says, “The head of every man is Christ, the head of the woman is man, and the head of Christ is God.”
+Paul is telling virgin/single (non-widowed) Christian women that it was safe for them to cover their hair in the church assembly, even though they were legally supposed to display themselves for marriage by showing hair because it was expected that they get married.
+Only MARRIED women and widows could freely veil themselves.
+1 Corinthians 11:3, says, “The head of every man is Christ, the head of the woman is man, and the head of Christ is God.”
 The word guné (γυνή) can be translated as wife or woman.
 Likewise with anér (ἀνήρ) which can mean male, man, or husband.
 Men are not literally the head of every woman in the church, but it can be translated to either “Man is the head of the woman” or “husband is the head of the wife”.
-So the linguistic context must be used to determine which meaning.
+So linguistic context must be determined to understand Paul’s letter.
 The context then is that the husbands are the head of their wives.
 In verse 4 men praying or prophesying dishonor their head (which is Christ according to verse 4).
 In 1 Cor 11:5, it says a woman who prays or prophesies uncovered dishonors their head.
 The word “head” used here is in reference to husbands from verse 3.
 It dishonors their husbands, but not God, meaning that all of this was because of the social marriage custom.
-Only the wives were expected to be covered, to show they are married, this is not for all women.
+Only the wives were expected to be covered, to show they are married, this is not a mandate for all women.

 Ephesians 5:21 tells husbands and wives to submit to each other, not women to submit to all men.
 Then he says in Ep 5:22-33 for husbands to love their wives as Christ loves the church and wives to submit to their husbands as to God.
 His explanation is that because God is the head of the church, husbands should submit to God by playing his role as providers, lovers, and protectors for their wives.
 Meanwhile, wives submit to their husbands, as the husband submits to God.
 In the old testament, God often uses marriage as an analogy for his covenant with Israel, he is a husband and Israel is the wife.
-The new testament carries that analogy forward Christ is the husband and the church is the wife, Paul’s built his teaching from this foundation.
-So in 1 Cor 11:1-16, Paul tries to appeal to people to follow the day’s customs for the sake of Christianity’s cultural standing.
+The new testament carries that analogy forward with Christ as the husband and the church as the wife.
+Paul built his teaching from this foundation, so in 1 Cor 11:1-16, Paul tries to appeal to people to follow the day’s customs for the sake of Christianity’s cultural standing.
 He doesn’t want unbelievers to get the impression that Christian women are wild and that Christian men are irresponsible.
-Back in those days, men were responsible for everyone in their household, wives, children, and servants, and if a wife did something wrong, her husband got in trouble for it.
-So Paul is saying for married Christians to mimic the covenant with God, by having wives that properly represent their husbands while he is away, just like we Christians represent Christ as his “ambassadors” (2 Cor 5:20).
+Back in those days, men were responsible for everyone in their household: wives, children, and servants, and if a wife did something wrong, her husband got in trouble for it.
+So Paul is saying for married Christians to mimic the covenant with God, by having wives that properly represent their husbands while he is not around, just like we Christians represent Christ as his “ambassadors” (2 Cor 5:20) until he returns.
 However, in verse 16 he makes it clear that it is not a legalistic law from God but rather a customary thing that women should cover their heads in that culture and region.

 Some see these verses as an issue of women cutting their hair: